 07:14

-No, really, we going to be the next generation, the ones who will bring this world forward.
-And in case you don’t think that this really has meaning for you, that cloning is possible, and that involves going through childhood again, in which case you’ll want to be heard, just like my generation.
+No, really, we are going to be the next generation, the ones who will bring world forward.
+And in case you don’t think that this really has meaning for you, remember that cloning is possible, and that going through childhood again, in which case you’ll want to be heard, just like generation.
 Now, the world needs opportunities for new leaders and new ideas.
 Kids need opportunities to lead and succeed.
-Are ready to make the match?
+Are you ready to make the match?
 Because the world’s problems shouldn’t be the human family’s heirloom.

 07:46